codepath/android_guides/Drawables.md

 ![List Original](http://i.imgur.com/mmRV3lW.png)

 Now, let's add our own styling to the ListView.
 Let's add a default gradient and a pressed gradient, change the divider color between items and add a border around the ListView.
-First, let's add the gradient background for the default state in `res/drawable/gradient_bg.xml`:
+First, let's add the shape gradient background for the default state in `res/drawable/gradient_bg.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>